ComparativeGenomicsToolkit/cactus/doc/sa_refgraph_hackathon_2023.md

 * [Minigraph-Cactus Manual](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md): This is essential to read, and includes several small examples (with data) that should be run before tackling whole-genomes.
 * [Minigraph-Cactus Paper](https://doi.org/10.1038/s41587-023-01793-w): The methods are described in detail here.
 * [HPRC v1.1 Minigraph-Cactus Instructions](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/mc-pangenomes/hprc-v1.1-mc.md): Commands and explanations in order to exactly reproduce the latest released HPRC graphs.
-The commands themselves assume a SLURM cluster but can be trivially modified to run on a single computer (remove `--batchSystem slurm`).
+The commands themselves assume a Slurm cluster but can be trivially modified to run on a single computer (remove `--batchSystem slurm`).
 * [HPRC Graph Downloads](https://github.com/human-pangenomics/hpp_pangenome_resources/): Get the HPRC graphs here.
 * [HPRC Paper](https://doi.org/10.1038/s41586-023-05896-x): Detailed analysis of the HPRC graph, and examples of many downstream applications of Minigraph-Cactus pangenomes.
 * @jeizenga's [2023 Memphis Workshop](https://github.com/pangenome/MemPanG23/blob/main/lessons/Day_3a_vg_mapping_and_calling.md), which served as an inspiration for this tutorial.